coderamen666/srd-v3.5-md/spells/spells-a-b.md

 plane.
 As many as 2 Hit Dice of creatures per caster level can be banished.

-You can improve the spell's chance of success by presenting at least one object or substance that the target hates, fears, or otherwise opposes.
+You can improve the spell’s chance of success by presenting at least one object or substance that the target hates, fears, or otherwise opposes.
-For each such object or substance, you gain a +1 bonus on your caster level check to overcome the target's spell resistance (if any), the saving throw DC increases by 2.
+For each such object or substance, you gain a +1 bonus on your caster level check to overcome the target’s spell resistance (if any), the saving throw DC increases by 2.

 Certain rare items might work twice as well as a normal item for the